blairpaul09/gaplabs-exam/README.md

 You have two approaches to integrate the middleware.
 One is by using it to Controller and the other approach is to use it in the Routes.

+- Note: make sure to follow the pattern of calling this middleware. "has_role:admin,super_admin,user"

 1. From controller

 ```